When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 Who are the celebrity guest judges?

-They’ll also welcome supermodel Jordan Dunn and actress Sherdian Smith to the panel.
+They’ll also welcome supermodel Jordan Dunn and actress Sheridan Smith to the panel.

 Who won last year’s series?